What are the best LGBT Netflix shows? The best gay Netflix shows? The best lesbian shows on Netflix? We are going to tell you all about it!

 Dance lovers be aware!
 If you are into dancing, and especially ballet, you’ve probably already seen Tiny Pretty Things.
 As the series was trending by the end of 2020 on Netflix , just after its first season was released.

 The series follows students on a ballet academy in Chicago.
 After a star dancer is pushed off the roof the school is left in turmoil.
 But one dancer less, provides an opportunity to another.
-Yes, this LGBT Netflix series includes lots of bitching, back-stabbing, but also sex!
-And not just sex, also gay sex.
+Yes, this LGBT Netflix series includes lots of bitching, back-stabbing, but also intimacy!
+And not just intimacy, also gay intimacy.

 One of the man characters is the openly gay Shane McRae, who’s a great dancer who secretly sleeps with his roommate.